fuzzygroup/blog/_posts/2017-06-28-beware-docker-swarm.md

 My final conclusions are:

-* Swarm isn't ready for production use now
+* Swarm isn't ready for production use.
-* If you have to use Swarm then put only one "stack" on a physical instance
+* If you have to use Swarm then put only one "stack" on a physical instance.
-* Don't try and use raw containers on a swarm box that aren't using swarm
+* Don't try and use raw containers on a swarm box that aren't using swarm.
-* If you want to stop using swarm then, well, destroy the instance
+* If you want to stop using swarm then, well, destroy the instance; do not waste time trying to use the instance for another Docker related thing - something is fundamentally wrong at the box level after Docker Swarm is shut down.

+In closing I'd like to point out that I am still using containers and I am finding a lot of luck with docker-compose.
+This is not an anti docker blog post but, rather, an anti Docker Swarm blog post.